Anointing of the Sick

 –St. Alphonsus, Doctor of the Church

-Tragically, most suffer from such horrible blindness to the true faith and from not spending our life seeking our Savior for grace (help) to grow in faith, we lack the saving faith we need to Live.
+Tragically, most suffer from such horrible blindness to The Way, that from not spending our life seeking our Savior for grace (help) to grow in faith, we lack knowledge of The Way and the saving faith we need to Live.

 “‘Lord, will only a few people be saved?’
 He [Jesus] answered them…many, I tell you, will attempt to enter but will not be strong enough [for they lack a saving faith].”(Luke 13:23).

-This contrition, that accepts God’s saving mercy, is hard to obtain since we love–don’t desire to know nor truly seek to stop–many of our sins.
+This contrition, that accepts God’s saving mercy, is hard to obtain since we love our sins so much we don’t desire to know them nor truly seek to stop many of our trespasses against God.
 Daily, we should be running to Our Savior for grace after grace to learn how to reject what we love…sin.
 But we don’t.

-Every sin we aren’t wholehearted resolved to amend–every sin we don’t seek God’s grace, make resolutions and change–no matter what it is, is a sin which we lack true contrition for.
-It is mortal.
+Every sin we aren’t wholehearted resolved to amend–every sin we don’t seek God’s grace to strengthen us to remove nor make resolutions so to stop offending God–no matter what it is, mortal or venial, is a sin which we lack true contrition for.
+It is now mortal.

 –St. Aquinas, Doctor of the Church